linewelder-old/clox/doc/builtin.md

 ## `heapSize()`

-Returns the total size in bytes of objects managed by the GC.
+Returns the amount of bytes allocated for the VM's heap.

 ## `setProperty(instance, name, value)`